matomo-org/developer-documentation/docs/3.x/generated/PiwikTracker.md

 PiwikTracker
 ============

-PiwikTracker implements the Piwik Tracking Web API.
+PiwikTracker implements the Matomo Tracking Web API.

-For more information, see README.md
+For more information, see: https://github.com/matomo-org/matomo-php-tracker/

 Properties
 ----------